nodejs/node/doc/api.markdown

     // returns
     'foo:bar;baz:bob'

-By default, this function will perform PHP/Rails-style parameter mungeing for arrays and objects used as values within `obj`.
+By default, this function will perform PHP/Rails-style parameter munging for arrays and objects used as values within `obj`.
 Example: